Hold (baseball): Description

 Unlike saves, wins, and losses, more than one pitcher per team can earn a hold for a game, though it is not possible for a pitcher to receive more than one hold in a given game.
 A pitcher can receive a hold by protecting a lead even if that lead is lost by a later pitcher after his exit.

 The hold was invented in 1986 by John Dewan and Mike O'Donnell to give a statistical measure of the effectiveness of the vast majority of relief pitchers who are afforded few opportunities to close a game.
 While middle relievers earn their share, holds are most often credited to setup pitchers.

 In 1994, PA SportsTicker created an alternate definition for a hold, removing the requirement that a pitcher needs to make an out in order to record a hold.
 In 2009, STATS LLC purchased PA SportsTicker, and the alternate definition is no longer in use.

 While holds are not an official MLB statistic, they are increasingly visible in many box scores, including espn.com and MLB.com.
 Many fantasy baseball providers also include holds as an optional category that can be included in customized leagues.

 Career leaders

-The career leaders are listed based on total holds according to MLB.com, which only records the statistic from 1999 onwards.
+The career leaders are listed based on total holds according to MLB.com, which records the statistic only from 1999 onwards.